inventit/mqtt-websocket-java/README.md

+# Announcement

+Eclipse Paho Java client has WebSocket support.
+You can use Paho Java client for using MQTT over WebSocket.

+Please refer to the project page at https://eclipse.org/paho/clients/java/

+The project is EOL.
+Thank you for all our project users and contributors.

+Daisuke Baba

+---

 # MQTT over WebSocket  library for Java

 This library offers MQTT client functionality over WebSocket transport with [Paho](http://www.eclipse.org/paho/) library and [Jetty](http://www.eclipse.org/jetty/) library.